 This report describes the exploratory longline fishery for Antarctic toothfish (Dissostichus mawsoni) in Division 58.4.2.
-This fishery was first agreed by the Commission in 2000 and started as a trawl fishery for spiny icefish (Chaenodraco wilsoni), striped-eye rockcod (Lepidonotothen kempi), Antarctic rockcod (Trematomus eulepidotus) and Antarctic silverfish (Pleuragramma antarctica) and an exploratory trawl fishery for tooth-fish (Dissostichus spp.)
+This fishery was first agreed by the Commission in 2000 and started as a trawl fishery for spiny icefish (Chaenodraco wilsoni), striped-eye rockcod (Lepidonotothen kempi), Antarctic rockcod (Trematomus eulepidotus) and Antarctic silverfish (Pleuragramma antarctica) and an exploratory trawl fishery for toothfish (Dissostichus spp.)
 (Conservation Measure 186/XVIII).
-In 2001 and 2002, the exploratory trawl fishery for Dissostichus spp.) in Division 58.4.2 changed to an exploratory longline fishery and since 2004 has targeted primarily D. mawsoni.
+In 2001 and 2002, the exploratory trawl fishery was also permitted in association with a new fishery for grenadier (Macrourus spp.).
+In 2003, the fishery for Dissostichus spp. in Division 58.4.2 changed to an exploratory longline fishery and since 2004 has targeted primarily D. mawsoni.
 Prior to 2017, this fishery was classified as an exploratory fishery for Dissostichus spp., however, in order to better align the target species with the assessment process the target species was specified as D. mawsoni, with any Patagonian toothfish (D. eleginoides) caught counting towards the catch limit for D. mawsoni.